Do you use any self-motivation techniques?

-This new year holds the promise of great opportunity as well as great challenges.
-To deal with both, a leader needs Self Motivation.
+Life throws us all sorts of opportunities, as well as challenges.
+To deal with both, a leader needs self-motivation.

 Motivation is, as the word itself suggests, a motive for action.
-Self Motivation Definition is, basically, the reasons for what you do.
-Knowing what to do and how to do it is an important part of leadership, but only two thirds of what makes any leader effective.
+It is knowing what to do and how to do it.

 What is the meaning of life?

-Philosophers and theologians have devoted their lives to attempting to answer that question.
-Arguments have ensued and wars have been fought over this question.
+Philosophers and theologians have devoted their lives to answering this question.

-The more successful you become, the greater the risk that you’ll move into a position that will take you away from doing those things you’re really good at doing, and really like to do.
-You’ll also assume a greater workload, and there is a possibility you’ll get less time to spend with those you enjoy and care for.
+The more successful you become, the greater the risk that you’ll move into a position that will take you away from doing the things you are not only good at doing, but love to do.

-There are other Self Motivation techniques you can use to motivate yourself.
+Here are 13 Self-Motivation techniques you can use to motivate yourself.

-It isn’t enough to enjoy healthy relationships with friends and family.
-When you have the choice of whom to associate with, choose those who inspire and challenge you, not just those you are comfortable being around.
+Choose those who inspire and challenge you, not just who you are comfortable being around.

 How many lessons do you miss because you don’t take time to reflect on what is happening in your life and what you can learn from it?

 At the end of each day, ask yourself what you’ve learned.
-What you have done that day is important, but you can increase the value of each activity and happening by extracting the meaning from it through reflection.
+You can increase the value of each activity you do by extracting meaning from it through reflection.

 The only way to grow your impact is by growing yourself.
 Growth is always accomplished outside of one’s comfort zone.
 If you only do what you’ve always done, you’ll never master new skills.